miwgmail/play-install-referrer-unity/README.md

 **play-install-referrer** is a simple wrapper around Google's [Play Install Referrer Library](https://developer.android.com/google/play/installreferrer/library) which offers basic functionality of obtaining Android referrer information from Unity app.

-More information about Play Install Referrer API can be found in [here](https://developer.android.com/google/play/installreferrer/igetinstallreferrerservice).
+More information about Play Install Referrer API can be found in [official Google documentation](https://developer.android.com/google/play/installreferrer/igetinstallreferrerservice).

-At this moment, version of Play Install Referrer Library which is being used inside of **play-install-referrer** plugin is [1.1.2](https://mvnrepository.com/artifact/com.android.installreferrer/installreferrer/1.1.2).
+Version of native Play Install Referrer Library which is being used inside of latest **play-install-referrer** plugin version is [1.1.2](https://mvnrepository.com/artifact/com.android.installreferrer/installreferrer/1.1.2).

 ## Usage